s-heins/articles/git/02 Working with Collaborators/Branching-and-Remotes.md

 ![Cover image](lone-tree-1410103-1279x785.jpg)

-In this article, we will have a look on how to work with remotes to work together with collaborators, how to work with branches, and how to resolve conflicts between two sets of changes.
+In this article, we will have a look on how to work with remotes to work together with collaborators, how to work with branches, how to resolve conflicts between two sets of changes, and finally, how to merge and delete branches using the CLI or the GitHub UI.

 (Cover image by [fabrizio turco](https://freeimages.com/photographer/zirak-34282) from [FreeImages](https://freeimages.com))